Showing posts with label formal interpretation. Show all posts

 Responsiones

-Ad I. Kant rightly insists upon the limits of speculative reason, but theology operates within a different horizon.
-The limits Kant identifies are epistemic, not ontological.
-Revelation transcends those limits by grounding knowledge in divine communication rather than human intuition.
-Modeling theology does not transgress the Critique but extends it analogically: it interprets faith’s language within the structure of being already constituted by the divine Word.
-The Spirit mediates between language and ontology where pure reason cannot.
+Ad I. Kant’s boundary concerns epistemic access, not ontological structure.
+Revelation transcends these limits by grounding knowledge in divine communication.
+Modeling does not violate the Critique but extends it analogically: it interprets faith’s language within the world constituted by God’s Word.
+The Spirit mediates where pure reason cannot.

 Nota

-A model is not a cage for divine mystery but the space where divine truth becomes shareable.
-It lets theology speak with both rigor and reverence, preserving the realism of faith without collapsing it into mere symbol or sentiment.
+A theological model is not a cage for divine mystery but the intelligible space where divine truth becomes shareable.
+Through models the Church’s speech becomes not only meaningful but true.

 Determinatio